-Key Facts:
+Kev Facts:

-- Electricity can only flow around a complete circuit that has no gaps.
-It is pushed around by it's source.
-A complete circuit is needs for electricity to flow and objects to work and wires connected to both the positive and negative end of the power source. - Switches can be used to open or close the circuit.
-When off (open), a switch 'breaks' the circuit to stop the flow of electricity.
-When the switch is on (closed) the circuit is complete and the electricity is able to flow around the circuit. - Electricity can pass through metal easily as they are conductors.
-Some materials cannot pass electricity along, these are called insulators. - There are two sources of electricity; mains electricity and battery electricity.
-One of these is needed for electricity to flow round a circuit. - More batteries will push the electricity faster around the circuit.
-A bulb will get brighter until it receives too much power and breaks the circuit.
-Adding more bulbs with the same amount of power will reduce the brightness as it has to share the electricity.
+- Electricity can only flow around a complete circuit that has no gaps. - Switches can be used to open or close the circuit. - Electricity can pass through metal easily as they are conductors. - Some materials cannot pass electricity along, these are called insulators. - There are two sources of electricity; mains electricity and battery electricity. - More batteries will push the electricity faster around the circuit.
+A bulb will get brighter with more batteries. - Adding more bulbs with the same amount of power will reduce the brightness as it has to share the electricity.